Elementary Division FAQ

 Q. What should parents and students expect this fall?

-A lot can change between now and August, and this is not an exhaustive list, but here are some changes we anticipate:
+This is not an exhaustive list, but here are some changes we anticipate:

 - Class Family Groups - A static group of students with one teacher.
 The children in each group will learn, eat, play and have specialist classes together but may not physically mingle with others on campus.
+With the current restrictions on group size, the average class size will be limited to approximately 16 students.

 - Outdoor Learning Spaces - We know that COVID-19 is much less likely to spread outdoors.
 In preparation for fall, we are adding additional sheltered outdoor learning spaces so we can comfortably host classes outdoors as much as possible.